CynthiaZHANGovo/casa0016/README.md

 # Study Assistant

 The **Study Assistant** is a smart, sensor-based desktop companion designed to improve learning efficiency and promote healthier study habits.
-By monitoring environmental and behavioral factors—such as brightness, noise, distance, and presence—it provides real-time feedback through an RGB LCD screen and LED indicators.
+By monitoring environmental and behavioral factors—such as brightness, noise, distance, and presence, it provides real-time feedback through an RGB LCD screen and LED indicators.
 The device encourages proper posture, ideal study intervals, and timely breaks.

 ---